 ๐Ÿ“ Phitsanulok - Sukhothai (61.6 km): 55 min

-After breakfast at the hotel, check out and transfer onwards to Sukhothai.
+After breakfast at the hotel, check out and transfer to Sukhothai.

-Upon arrival in Sukhothai, check in at the hotel situated by Sukhothai Historical Park, a UNESCO World Heritage site, which contains the ruins of some 200 ruined chedis, most of which are in remarkable condition.
-Explore the park by bike and imagine what the area was like back when it was a bustling ancient metropolis.
+Upon arrival, check in at the hotel located near Sukhothai Historical Park, a UNESCO World Heritage site containing nearly 200 ruined chedis in remarkable condition.
+Explore the park by bicycle.

 Inclusions: